mikeizbicki/cmc-csci046/hw4/README.md

 You will implement a solution to Lewis Carroll's [word ladder game](https://en.wikipedia.org/wiki/Word_ladder).

 **Due date:**
-Thursday, 20 February at midnight
+Sunday, 23 February at midnight
 (you may suggest an alternative due date by submitting a pull request)

 **Learning Objectives:**